Two Steps to Happier Knees and Hips

 Hips and knees are pretty easy to ignore when they’re happy and functioning well.
 Joint pain, on the other hand, can grab your attention quickly and keep you from enjoying life.
 Try these two steps to prolong the life of your joints and keep them happy.

 - Move - Daily physical activity, such as walking, swimming, bicycling or water aerobics, helps to keep bones strong, muscles strong and joints limber.

 - Maintain - Staying at a healthy weight reduces pressure on your joints, slows the destruction of cartilage and makes it easier to exercise effectively.

 Sit down with your doctor and talk about non-surgical treatment options, such as the use of ice and heat, nutritional supplements, medications, therapeutic injections, or self-help devices like a brace or a cane, to help you keep moving and reduce joint pain.

-If you’ve reached the point where your bad days outnumber your good days, you can take comfort in knowing the orthopaedic team at Allegiance Health are experts in providing joint replacement options (including partial joint replacement) that can significantly reduce your pain, increase your mobility and give you a much better quality of life.
+If you’ve reached the point where your bad days outnumber your good days, you can take comfort in knowing the orthopedic team at Henry Ford Allegiance Health are experts in providing joint replacement options (including partial joint replacement) that can significantly reduce your pain, increase your mobility and give you a much better quality of life.